-This is my updated version of an American classic.
+This is my updated version of an American classic, the devil’s food cake.
 The name refers to the coffee in the batter, like the Red Eye coffee drink in espresso bars that’s punched up with an extra shot of espresso.
-Here, coffee gives the cake a lightly bitter edge that cuts the sweetness of the chocolate.
+Here, coffee gives the chocolate cake a lightly bitter edge that cuts the sweetness of the chocolate.
 The coffee-enhanced cocoa layers sandwich a surfeit of fudgy, bittersweet ganache.
 If this is not the ultimate birthday cake, I can’t imagine what is.–Bill Yosses

-Yes, this cake has a stunning appearance with its countless towering and possibly teetering layers accomplished by painstakingly slicing two round cake layers into several layers each.
+Okay, before you get all scared off by this chocolate cake recipe and its stunning, albeit slightly imposing, countenance, let’s debate the necessity of its darn near countless layers.
+Impressing, yes?
+They’re accomplished by carefully and precisely slicing two round chocolate cake layers crosswise into several layers each.
 But honestly?
-It tastes just as swell if you forego all the slicing and layering and instead slap one round layer cake on top of the other, sandwich and slather them with ganache, and call it a day.
-(Although the chocolate curls are still a nice touch, if you ask us.)
+The cake tastes just as swell if you forego all the slicing and layering and instead slap one round layer cake on top of the other, slather them with ganache, and call it a day.
+The chocolate curls are still a nice touch, though, if you ask us.

 - Quick Glance

 - 2 H, 30 M

 - Serves 10

 - For the devil's food chocolate cake

 - 3 cups (12.75 ounces, 363 grams) all-purpose flour

 - 1 cup (3.2 ounces, 92 grams) Dutch-processed unsweetened cocoa powder

 - 2 cups (16 ounces, 460 grams) strong brewed coffee